MIKEYSAN040/enterprise-windows-log-analyzer/README.md

 to the console and writes a multi-sheet Excel report (one sheet per detection category, plus a summary sheet) to the output path.

-## Why these specific detections

-Each detector encodes logic a SOC L1 analyst applies manually when triaging alerts in a SIEM — grouping failed logons by account within a time window, flagging privileged-group membership changes, watching for registry/service/ scheduled-task persistence, and matching known LOLBin abuse patterns.